 How to Get Into UVA: Acceptance Rate & Strategies

 Along with institutions like UNC Chapel Hill, the University of Michigan, and the College of William and Mary, the University of Virginia is considered one of the “Public Ivies.”
-These schools, UVA included, provide an elite education to high-achieving students for a fraction of the price of a top-tier private school.
-It’s no wonder the UVA acceptance rate goes down just about every year.
+These schools—UVA included—provide an elite education to high-achieving students for a fraction of the price of a top-tier private school.
+It’s no wonder the UVA acceptance rate has gome down just about every year.

 • SAT, GPA, and class rank of accepted UVA applicants